saneDG/beaver.nvim/README.md

 **Beaver.nvim** can automatically watch for changes in log files, making it ideal for monitoring logs in real-time.
 This feature allows you to keep an eye on new log entries as they appear, without manually refreshing the file.

-The line your cursor is on, is printed on preview split.
+The line your cursor is on, is displayed on the preview split.
 The content on the preview buffer is formatted and highlighted (Only JSON is supported).

 ## Log file